-In August 2021, our Board of Directors authorized the repurchase of up to \$ 500 million of our outstanding common stock.
-The authorization became effective August 25, 2021, for a period of three years, and replaced our former repurchase authorization.
-As of May 31, 2024, our repurchase authorization allowed for the purchase of \$ 245.4 million of common stock.
+In August 2024, our Board of Directors authorized the repurchase of up to \$ 500 million of our outstanding common stock.
+The authorization became effective August 20, 2024, for a period of three years , and replaced our former repurchase authorization, of which approximately \$ 245.3 million remained.
+As of August 31, 2024, substantially all of our new repurchase authorization of \$ 500.0 million remained available.